megannma/Flashcard-Quiz-Creator/README.md

 # My Personal Project

 ## Project Proposal
-This application will allow users to create a set of questions and answers for the purpose of studying.
-Users will be able to input questions and answers.
-Running the program will display the set of questions, so users can answer them and receive a score for each question as well as a total score.
-Students will be the main users of this application as its main purpose is for studying and reinforcing memorization.
-Students will be able to:
+This application will allow users to create a set of flash cards.
+Running the program will display questions one at a time, and users can choose to display the answer and flag the question at any time.
+The main users of this application will be students because they will be able to create flash cards for studying.
+Users will be able to:
-* add *and* delete questions/answers
+* add *and* delete flash cards
-* modify existing questions/answers
-* view their scores at the end of a user session
+* flag flash cards for future reference

 This project is of interest to me because as a student who is always working on finding helpful study techniques, I have considered but have not yet tried flashcards and other methods that